-- Australian periodicals (publications) and printed matter / recorded media
+- Retail trade services

-- 2. Hotels and restaurant services
+- 2. Hotels and restaurant services.

-- 3. Textiles and manufactured goods
+- Textiles and manufactured goods.

 We did not identify these industries as having an elevated risk profile due to any specific high-risk activities being undertaken by our direct suppliers, rather, our identification of these industries was largely due to the more significant proportion of our spend over the reporting period which was attributable to suppliers in these industries.
 However, the majority of the minor risk identified in our comprehensive supply chain occurs in the more remote tiers of our supply chain, where K&L Gates has a reduced ability to exert influence, as the risks were related to labour-inputs for manufactured materials.